 Before you are discharged, you will be advised about post-operative care, painkillers and laxatives.

-A: You will normally open your bowels within 2-3 days of your operation.
+A: You will normally open your bowels within 2-3 days of your haemorrhoids or piles operation.
 This may be uncomfortable at first and there could be a sense of 'urgency'(need to rush to the toilet).
 You may notice mild blood loss after each bowel movement, but this will gradually reduce over the next few days.
 Maintain hygiene and wash and keep the wound clean.

 It is important to maintain a regular bowel movement that should be well formed but soft.
 You may need to take prescribed laxatives for 2-4 weeks.
 Eating a high fibre diet and increasing water / fluid intake will help.

 A: You can return to normal physical when you feel comfortable.
 You can return to work usually by the 5th day after the haemorrhoids or piles surgery, although this also depends on the type of work you do.

 A: When in its early stages, haemorrhoids, which are commonly known as piles, can be treated at home.
 Some home remedies that you can use include-

 Triphala powder: This is an ayurvedic formula that prevents constipation, which is a major cause of piles.

 You can also use Castor oil, which is known to be anti-oxidant rich, anti-fungal, anti-bacterial and anti-inflammatory.
 It reduces the size of the piles and reduces pain.

 Witch hazel is a plant with strong medicinal properties.
 It can reduce pain, itching and swelling of haemorrhoids.